-One command line signature is used to lookup archive status of channels.
+One command line signature is used to lookup the archive status of channels.
 You simply list the names of channels or files on the command line.
 If by file, any information on the lines of the file after the channel name is ignored.
-One optional command line switch for this signature, the -m option, is used to identify a Mya deployment other than the default.
-Users will seldom need to specify a non default Mya deployment.
-The default deployment is shown in the command line help information.
+This allows the user to use files intended for new archiving requests; which may have a dead-band following channel names.
+Regular expressions may also be used to specify channel names of interest.